 - Swollen neck

 Inhalation anthrax develops when you breathe in anthrax spores.
-It's the most deadly way to contract the disease, and even with treatment, it is often fatal.
-Initial signs and symptoms of inhalation anthrax include:
+It's the most deadly form of the disease, and is often fatal, even with treatment.
+Initial signs and symptoms include:

 - Mild chest discomfort